Universal Orlando Resort Hacks

 With an Express Pass, adults can cover Universal Studios and Islands of Adventure in one day.
 It will be a busy day, but it is doable!

-3. Opt For Single Rider Lines
+3. Use Single Rider Lines

 Single rider lines are generally significantly shorter than the regular lines.
 Even if you are traveling with multiple people, opt for the single rider lines.
-Sure you won’t be able to “ride together” but you will be ready to move on to the next ride much quicker!
+Sure, you won’t be able to “ride together,” but you will be ready to move on to the next ride much quicker!

-4. Ride the High In The Sky Seuss Trolly Train Ride
+4. Ride the High in the Sky Seuss Trolly Train Ride

-5. Meet Your Favorite Characters At Breakfast
+5. Meet Your Favorite Characters at Breakfast

 6. Stay On Property